Tina Armstrong: Promotion and reception

 Other Asian outlets offered similar praise.
 Famitsus Zenji Nishikawa stated she has "a wild and unrestrained personality", enjoying her interactions with the other characters and further calling her "cheerful" and that "just looking at her will make you feel better."
 Dengeki Online writer "kbj" stated that while he initially had a "slightly flashy image", but upon seeing her revamped character design for Dead or Alive 5 he was surprised by her cuteness and how attractive she seemed, and felt games like Venus Vacation portrayed her actual personality as "always positive and powerful."
-The staff of Chinese website Sina.com.cn meanwhile described her as a character "embodies the undeniable toughness of a modern woman, the strength of a wrestler, and the determination to fight for her goals".
+The staff of Chinese website Games.sina.com.cn meanwhile described her as a character "embodies the undeniable toughness of a modern woman, the strength of a wrestler, and the determination to fight for her goals".
 They additionally shared Endo's praise for her legs, stating that while they were "slightly thick and slightly inconsistent with the gorgeous style", players appreciated them.
 They also stated her design helped offset what the felt was a jarring Japanese aspect of her aesthetic, which by itself made her less appealing to them than other characters in the series like the British Helena.

 In a discussion with Takashi Kurokochi, orthopedic surgeon and director of the Yurakucho Cosmetic Surgery Clinic, Japanese magazine Game Hihyou asked him to comment on female characters in fighting games and what made their designs particularly beautiful in the eyes of Japanese audiences, among them Tina and Helena.
 Kurokochi noted the emphasized lower jaw and cheekbones of their character designs, feeling it gave their faces a distinctive contour.
 He drew comparison to actress Audrey Hepburn as a prominent example of Western beauty, stating she had similar features but was not considered beautiful by Asian standards due to her small face.
 In contrast, Tina and Helena had more balanced facial features, something he felt helped set them apart.